svelte-docgen/svelte-docgen/.changeset/pink-pens-tickle.md

 "@svelte-docgen/extractor": patch
 ---

-Fix cache key in get_ts_config to use file path instead of source content
+Fixed a cache key bug and resolved an issue caused by root_names reuse